Information for parents and carers

 Frequently asked questions from parents/carers about the services the Derbyshire Music Education Hub and its delivery partners provide.

 Q: How do I find an instrumental teacher for my child?

 A: You should approach your school first.
-They will arrange everything with the Derbyshire City and County Music Partnership.
-You do not need to contact the them directly yourself.
+They will arrange everything with the Derby & Derbyshire Music Partnership.
+You do not need to contact them directly yourself.

 Q: Will lessons be at exactly the same time each week?

 A: Wherever possible instrumental teachers will devise a rotation system to avoid the need for pupils to miss the same part of the same lesson repeatedly.

 Q: I would like my child to be considered for subsidised tuition?
 How do I arrange this?

 A: The Music Partnership subsidises the cost of instrumental/vocal lessons through various remission schemes.
 Only Music Partnership accredited teachers are able to access these subsidies for their pupils.
 You should contact your child's instrumental or vocal teacher to discuss this.

 A: The form you will need to complete in order to loan an instrument will ask that you check if it's covered on your household insurance.
 In most cases this is quite straight-forward.

 Q: An instrument in my child's care has been broken/damaged.
 What do I do?